-After: New headgate and concrete weir box structure (background).
+After: New headgate and After: New headgate and book oncrete weir box structure book (background).

 After: Close up of concrete weir box structure with saftey lid.

 Before: Existing turnout to private landowner property.
 Wooden boards were used to divert water to property.